Ashwin-S-Nambiar/ashlog/content/notes/Trakt Widget.md

 - **Provides health checks** for monitoring and keep-alive pings

 ### 2. Trakt Integration Layer (`src/trakt.js`)
-The brain of the operation—handles all the complex logic:
+The brain of the operation - handles all the complex logic:
 - **Automatic OAuth token refresh** with token rotation detection and database persistence
 - **Parallel API calls** to Trakt for both movies and episodes, then picks the most recent
 - **TMDB poster enrichment** to add beautiful cover art (gracefully degraded if unavailable)